 UNPO's Presidency is composed of eight Members, in addition to a President and two Vice-Presidents.
 The Presidency supervises the implementation of the overall policy of the organisation during its term, as mandated by the Assembly, and is tasked with monitoring compliance of UNPO members (current and prospective) with the Covenant of the UNPO.
 Certain members of the Presidency sit on boards of the UNPO Foundations, to ensure that the work of the Foundations is in line with their statutory purpose and goals and overall strategy.

 UNPO Secretariat & Foundations

-The UNPO members contribute annually to the creation and operation of UNPO foundations, Stichting Unrepresented Nations and Peoples Organization (a Dutch Public Benefit Organization) and UNPO USA (a US 501(c)(3) charitable organization).
-These Foundations operate independently of the individual memebrs of the UNPO, under the supervision of their boards and directed by their governing statutes.
+The UNPO members contribute annually to the creation and operation of UNPO foundations, Stichting Unrepresented Nations and Peoples Organization (a Dutch Public Benefit Organization, "Algemeen nut beogende instelling (ANBI)") and UNPO USA (a US 501(c)(3) charitable organization).
+These Foundations operate independently of the individual members of the UNPO, under the supervision of their boards and directed by their governing statutes.

 These Foundations employ the staff listed on this website and serve two purposes: to provide secretarial services to the functioning of the UNPO General Assembly and Presidency, helping to Build the network; and to work for general improvements in the respect for the rights of unrepresented peoples worldwide, through Education and Campaigns.

 Thus, in addition to the secretarial duties, the Foundations operate in part as think tanks conducting research on and providing guidance to unrepresented peoples and explaining them to youth and the general public, and in part as human rights advocates, campaigning for policy and practice improvements needed within movements for unrepresented peoples and within domestic, regional and international governance institutions to fully safeguard and realize the rights of unrepresented peoples.